 This act requires Federal agencies to consult with NOAA Fisheries Service regarding any agency action they authorize (e.g., issue permits for), fund, or undertake, that may adversely affect essential fish habitat (EFH) or Highly Migratory Species (HMS).
-The ONMS will consult with NOAA Fisheries Service on the impact of the proposed action on EFH and HMS.
+The ONMS consulted with NOAA Fisheries Service on the impact of the action on EFH and HMS.